grepdisc/kindfools/_pages/writeon.md

 - Tuesday, October 15th WRITE ON at [Indigo House](http://indigohousebuffalo.com/)
 - Saturday, October 19th WRITE ON!: Imagining 1412 Jefferson Avenue - a collaboration with the Justice for Geraldine and Martin Campaign
+- Friday, August 9, 2024 WRITE ON at YouthBuild
+- Tuesday, November 12th WRITE ON at [Rise of WNY](https://www.riseofwny.org) with the support of facilitator Zaria Black
+- Thursday, November 14, 2024 Buffalo City Mission's Cornerstone Manor hosted WRITE ON for 19 brave women in their transitional housing program.